ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/consul.md

       `Deployment`.
     - `resolver` must be set to the `ConsulResolver` that you created in the previous step.
-    - `load_balancer` must be set to configure $productName$ to route directly to the Quote application endpoints that are retrieved from Consul.
+    - `load_balancer` must be set to configure Emissary to route directly to the Quote application endpoints that are retrieved from Consul.

-5. Send a request to the `/quote-consul/` API endpoint in order to validate that $productName$ is now making use of that service:
+5. Send a request to the `/quote-consul/` API endpoint in order to validate that Emissary is now making use of that service:

    ```console
    $ AMBASSADOR_IP=$(kubectl --namespace $productNamespace$ get services/$productDeploymentName$ -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}")